nicnosis/iu-courses/j363/web-syllabus.md

 Sorry, they are not permitted.

 ### Deadlines
 Deadlines are strict and non-negotiable.
 Late assignments will be accepted for the first five calendar days after a deadline.
 After that, I will remove 10% daily.
-Assignments may not be submitted after five calendar days have elapsed (Example - Deadline is September 8th, you cannot submit after September 13th)
+Assignments may not be submitted after five calendar days have elapsed (Example--- Deadline is September 8th, you cannot submit after September 13th)

 The only __exception to this rule__ is the final project, which cannot be submitted late.